Frix-x/klippain-shaketune/README.md

   1. Utilizing specially tailored Klipper macros, it initiates tests on either the belts or the printer X/Y axis to measure the machine axes behavior.
 This is basically an automated call to the Klipper `TEST_RESONANCES` macro with custom parameters.

   2. Then a custom Python script is called to:
-     a.
-Generate insightful and improved graphs, aiding in parameter tuning for the Klipper `[input_shaper]` system (including best shaper choice, resonant frequency and damping ratio) or diagnosing and rectifying mechanical issues (like belt tension, defective bearings, etc..)
+     1. Generate insightful and improved graphs, aiding in parameter tuning for the Klipper `[input_shaper]` system (including best shaper choice, resonant frequency and damping ratio) or diagnosing and rectifying mechanical issues (like belt tension, defective bearings, etc..)
-     b.
-Relocates the graphs and associated CSV files to your Klipper config folder for easy access via Mainsail/Fluidd to eliminate the need for SSH.
+     2. Relocates the graphs and associated CSV files to your Klipper config folder for easy access via Mainsail/Fluidd to eliminate the need for SSH.
-     c.
-Manages the folder by retaining only the most recent results (default setting of keeping the latest three sets).
+     3. Manages the folder by retaining only the most recent results (default setting of keeping the latest three sets).

-> **Note**:
->
-> This module is part of the [Klippain](https://github.com/Frix-x/klippain) ecosystem.
-If you already have a full Klippain installation on your machine, no additional installation is required for you!

 If needed, refer to [my IS graphs documentation](./docs/input_shaper.md) for tips on interpreting the generated graphs.